Chadbourne & Parke LLP Discrimination Class Action

 In under two years with Chadbourne, Ms. Campbell originated approximately 40 new matters for over 20 clients she brought to the firm.
 Campbell’s broad client base includes global manufacturers of iconic brands, public and political figures, high net-worth individuals and innovative companies comprising 80% of the multi-billion dollar “As Seen On TV” market.

-While Ms. Campbell exceeded her $2 million forecast in her first year and maintained high collection levels through her time at the firm, Chadbourne continually failed to increase her pay to a level comparable to those of male colleagues collecting lower amounts.
+While Ms. Campbell exceeded her $2 million forecast in her first year and maintained high collection levels throughout her time at the firm, Chadbourne continually failed to increase her pay to a level comparable to those of male colleagues collecting lower amounts.
 For example, a male colleague who generated nearly $2.7 million less than Ms. Campbell in 2014 received more compensation than she did.